AnthonyRuffino/web-game/requirements/inital-requirements.md

 * `Shift+A` / `Shift+D` = strafe left/right.
 * `Q` / `E` = strafe forward-left and forward-right (diagonals).
 * Movement speed should be adjustable via a variable and later influenced by in-game factors.
+* **Frame-rate independent motion**: All movement and animation must be time-delta based to ensure consistent speed regardless of frame rate.
+* **Combination movement**: When moving in multiple directions (e.g., forward and strafing right), the resulting movement vector must be normalized so that the player's top speed is not exceeded (i.e., diagonal movement is not faster than straight movement).

 ### Perspective